techknohauz/Sprint-Challenge-Node-Express/Review.md

 */
 ## What is express.json() and why do we need it?
 /*
 Express.jason is a built-in express middleware that parses incoming requests with JSON.
-We need it as a builtin parser of jason data unlike the old method of installing a nodyparses first.
+We need it as a built-in parser of jason data unlike the old method of installing a bodyparser first.
 */